rsgalloway/envstack/README.md

 The list of features include:

 - **Environment stacks:** allows you to manage environment variables using .env files called environment stacks.
 These stacks provide a hierarchical and contextual approach to managing variables.

 - **Hierarchical structure:** stacks can be combined and have a defined order of priority.
 Variables defined in higher scope stacks flow from higher scope to lower scope, left to right.

 - **Variable expansion modifiers:** supports bash-like variable expansion modifiers, allowing you to set default values for variables and override them in the environment or by higher scope stacks.

-- **Platform-specific variables:** stacks can have platform-specific variables, which always inherit from the default stack.
+- **Platform-specific variables:** stacks can have platform-specific variables and values.
 This allows you to define different values for variables based on the platform.

 - **Variable references:** variables can reference other variables, allowing for more flexibility and dynamic value assignment.

-- **Includes:** stack files can include other namespaced environments, making it easy to reuse and combine different stacks.
+- **Includes:** stack files can include other stacks, making it easy to reuse and combine different stacks.

 - **Python API:** provides a Python API that allows you to initialize and work with environment stacks programmatically.
-You can initialize specific stacks, revert to the original environment, and resolve variables.
+Easily initialize pre-defined environments with Python scripts, tools and wrappers.

-- **Running commands:** allows you to run command line executables inside an environment stack, providing a convenient way to execute commands with the desired environment.
+- **Running commands:** allows you to run command line executables inside an environment stack, providing a convenient way to execute commands with a pre-defined environment.

 - **Wrappers:** supports wrappers, which are command line executable scripts that automatically run a given command in the environment stack.
-This allows for easy customization and automation of command execution.
+This allows for easy customization and management of environments.

 - **Shell integration:** provides instructions for sourcing the environment stack in your current shell, allowing you to set and clear the environment easily.

 ## Installation